karpagasathya/readme_generator/README.md

 # README Generator

 ## Description
-This is a README Generator is a command-line application that runs with Node.js which dynamically generates a good README file by answering a few prompts about your project.
+This README Generator is a command-line application that runs with Node.js which dynamically generates a good README file by answering a few prompts about your project.

 ## Table of Contents
 * [Installation](#installation)